About developmental delay

 At preschool or school, your child might need extra support to do well.
 It’s always a good idea to talk with preschools and schools about your child’s needs.
 And if your child has a disability diagnosis, you might be able to get funding and other school support.

 If your child has developmental delay, it’s easy to get caught up in supporting their needs.
 But it’s important to look after your own wellbeing and get support for yourself too.
 If you’re physically and mentally well, you’ll be better able to care for your child.

 Causes of developmental delay

-Other causes for short-term delays include physical illness, long periods in hospital, and family stress.
+Other causes of short-term delays include physical illness, long periods in hospital, and family stress.

 In many cases, the cause of developmental delay isn’t known.